Optimal Transmission Switching and Busbar Splitting in Hybrid AC/DC Grids: Results and discussion

-Only for the smallest test case 5-buses, the possibility of splitting more busbars is shown in Fig.~\ref{fig:comparison}, as it helps the reader understand the working principle behind the proposed methodology.
-On the left-hand side of Fig.~\ref{fig:comparison}, splitting busbar 2 leads to a reduction in the objective value for all the BS models.
-As displayed in Table~\ref{table:AC_BS_2}, the \textit{AC-BS} model with big M reformulation (Model 2.4, \textit{AC-BS big M}) is slower than the ``original" formulation (Model 2.2, \textit{AC-BS}) but leads to a lower objective value.
-Given the MINLP nature with bilinear terms of \textit{AC-BS}, the optimizer reaches a local optimum before \textit{AC-BS big M}, resulting in higher generation cost.
-Both the convex relaxations and LPAC approximation result in lower objective values than their OPF formulations, but only the \textit{LPAC-BS} is AC-feasible with a lower objective value compared to the original \textit{AC-OPF}.
-Nevertheless, the \textit{LPAC-BS}'s objective value is higher than the \textit{AC-BS big M} MINLP formulation (but lower than the \textit{AC-BS}).
-This implies that the \textit{AC-BS big M} formulation results in a higher reduction of generation costs compared to the \textit{LPAC-BS}.
-Nevertheless, the \textit{LPAC-BS} formulation is 400 times faster than the \textit{AC-BS big M} model.
-Depending on the final application of the BS model, a trade-off should be made between a ``less'' optimal, yet considerably faster \textit{LPAC-BS} formulation and an optimal but slower \textit{AC-BS big M} formulation.
+On the left-hand side of Fig.~\ref{fig:comparison}, splitting busbar 2 leads to a reduction in the objective value for the AC-BS big M and LPAC-BS models.
+As displayed in Table~\ref{table:AC_BS_2}, the AC-BS big M (Model 2.4) leads to a lower objective value compared to the AC-OPF.
+Given the MINLP nature of the formulation, there is no guarantee that the solution is a global optimum, but the optimized topology still leads to a reduction in generation costs.
+While both convex relaxations keep the same configurations of the original test case, the LPAC approximation results in lower objective values than its OPF formulation.
+In addition, when an AC-feasibility check is run, the optimized topology is AC-feasible with a lower objective value compared to the original AC-OPF.
+Nevertheless, this AC-feasibility check's objective value is higher than the AC-BS big M MINLP formulation (Tables~\ref{table:AC_BS_2} and~\ref{table:AC_BS_2_4}) .
+This implies that the AC-BS big M formulation results in a higher reduction of generation costs compared to the LPAC-BS.
+In contrary, the LPAC-BS formulation is more than 100 times faster than the AC-BS big M model.
+Depending on the final application of the BS model, a trade-off should be made between a ``less'' optimal, yet considerably faster LPAC-BS formulation and an optimal but slower AC-BS big M formulation.